Harpragaas/Data-Science-and-Machine-Learning-/README.md

   3. Cervical Cancer - Determining chances of cancer on the basis of risk factors :

       This project was part of my Bio-inspired Neural Networks course at the Australian National University.
 The project uses a combination of Decision Tree techniques and Neural       Network in order to determine the chances of cervical cancer based on the risk factors mentioned in the data set.

+  4. Basic Web Scraper :

+     All the data available to us over the web is not readily available and is present in an unstructured format.
+Thus, Web Scraping is an important tool to get the data in a          structed form that can be used to perform further analysis.